TempestCreative/.github/profile/README.md

 ==============================

-**Here are some ideas to get you started:**
+If you create a repository for the internal purpose, please use `tempest` for **Here are some ideas to get you started:**

 🙋‍♀️ A short introduction - what is your organization all about?